 26.

-These hashtags have the most followers on LinkedIn and including them in your post will surely help to increase their reach and visibility.
-Although people rush to put as many hashtags in their posts, it’s important to use those that are most relevant and specific to first, not make your post look like spam, and second, reach the target audience.
+These hashtags have the most followers on LinkedIn, and including them in your post will surely help to increase their reach and post engagement.
+Although people rush to put as many hashtags in their posts, it’s important to use those that are most relevant and specific to avoid spam and reach the target audience.
+LinkedIn Statistics confirm the role of popular hashtags in visibility.

 Community Report